Broadband spectral analysis of MXB 1659-298 in its soft and hard state: Spectral analysis

-Initially, we left free to vary R$_{\rm in}$, R$_{\rm out}$, and Betor10.
-The value of $f$ shifts towards 1, suggesting that the whole X-ray source is shielded by the ionized absorber.
-Hence we fixed at 1 the value of $f$.
-Furthermore, the value of $\chi^2$ is less sensible to the changes of R$_{\rm out}$, we fixed the value of R$_{\rm out}$ at 2800 gravitational radii that is the best-fit value of R$_{\rm out}$.
+Initially, we left R$_{\rm in}$, R$_{\rm out}$ , and Betor10 free to vary.
+The value of $f_{\rm IA}$ shifts toward 1, suggesting that the whole X-ray source is shielded by the ionized absorber.
+Hence we fixed the value of $f_{\rm IA}$ at 1.
+Furthermore, because the value of $\chi^2$ is less sensitive to the changes of R$_{\rm out}$, we fixed the value of R$_{\rm out}$ at 2800 gravitational radii, which is the best-fit value of R$_{\rm out}$.

-A $\chi^2(d.o.f)$ of 3124(2795) was obtained after the addition of the reflection component, whose statistical significance was confirmed by the F-test probability of chance improvement with respect to {\it Model 2} equal to $1 \times 10^{-20}$.
-We also found that the self-consistent model furthermore improves the fit, in fact we obtained a $\Delta \chi^2$ of 35 with respect to {\it Model 2 plus Broad Line}.
+A $\chi^2(d.o.f)$ of 3228(2794) was obtained after the reflection component was added, whose statistical significance was confirmed by the F-test probability of chance improvement with respect to {\it \textup{Model 2}} equal to $7 \times 10^{-19}$.
+We also found that the self-consistent reflection model further improves the fit, resulting in a decrease of $\chi^2$ of 24 with respect to {\it \textup{Model 2 plus broad line}}.
 We show the best-fit values in the sixth column of Tab. \ref{tab:high_flux}.
-The unfolded $\rm {E*f(E)}$ spectrum and the corresponding residuals are shown in the top and bottom panel in Fig. \ref{fig:res_soft}, respectively.
+The unfolded $\rm {E*f(E)}$ spectrum and the corresponding residuals are shown in the top and bottom panels in Fig. \ref{fig:res_soft}, respectively.

-We found that the equivalent hydrogen column density associated with the neutral interstellar matter is $(2.80 \pm 0.13) \times 10^{21}$ cm$^{-2}$.
-The ionized absorbing matter has an equivalent hydrogen column density of $(5.7^{+0.6}_{-1.3}) \times 10^{23}$ cm$^{-2}$ and its ionization parameter log$({\xi})_{\rm IA}$ was found equal to $4.36 \pm 0.04$ and $4.13 \pm 0.07$ for Obs.
+We find that the equivalent hydrogen column density associated with the neutral interstellar matter is $(2.75 \pm 0.10) \times 10^{21}$ cm$^{-2}$.
+The ionized absorbing matter has an equivalent hydrogen column density of $(6.0^{+0.9}_{-1.4}) \times 10^{23}$ cm$^{-2}$ , and its ionization parameter log$({\xi})_{\rm IA}$ was found equal to $4.37 \pm 0.04$ and $4.14 \pm 0.05$ for Obs.
 2001 and Obs.
 2016, respectively.
-The inner temperature of the multicolored disk emission is $0.27 \pm 0.02$ keV and the corresponding inner radius is R$_{\rm disk}\sqrt{\cos \theta} = 50^{+5}_{-10}$ km, assuming a distance to the source of 10 kpc.
-The fit revealed that the power-law index, the electron and seed photon temperatures are all higher in Obs.
-2016 with respect to Obs.
+The inner temperature of the multicolored disk emission is $0.30 \pm 0.02$ keV and the corresponding inner radius is R$_{\rm disk}\sqrt{\cos \theta} = 39\pm4$ km, assuming a distance of 10 kpc.
+The fit revealed that the power-law index and the electron and seed photon temperatures are all higher in Obs.
+2016 than in Obs.
 2001 (see Tab. \ref{tab:high_flux}).

-The reflection component has a relative normalization of $0.30 \pm 0.08$, the inner radius of the reflecting region is $39^{+35}_{-15}$ gravitational radii and the power-law dependence of emissivity is lower than -2.4.
-The optical depth associated with the absorption edge at 0.538 keV is $0.24 \pm 0.03$.